phschon/ultrabot/README.md

 At the moment the following functionalities are avaibalbe:
 * `music`: a music player supporting queueing multiple songs from different users
 * `random`: generate pseudo-random numbers in the form of pen&paper die throws
+* `howlong`: get game info from [howlongtobeat.com](https://howlongtobeat.com)
+* `pr0`: get a random image or video related to any number of tags specified
 * `test`: debug and testing purpose only, showing debug output on console.
 Also works with multiple channels on multiple servers.
-To remove this from a running bot, delete the occurrences in lines 7, 13 and 16 in `ultrabot.py`

 ## TODO